apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 timeout              | How long MiNiFi should wait before timing out the connection. batch size           | Specifies how many records to send in a single batch, at most.
 This should be significantly above the expected amount of records generated between scheduling.
 If it is not, then there is the potential for the Provenance reporting to lag behind event generation and never catch up.

+**Note:** In order to send via HTTPS, the "Security Properties" must be fully configured.
+A StandardSSLContextService will be made automatically with the ID "SSL-Context-Service" and used by the Provenance Reporting.

 # Example Config File